2.8 Global Parameters

 2.8.4 Sticky Deliveries

-If sticky deliveries are enabled then the optimiser will attempt to assign all of the orders being delivered to an individual location to the same vehicle.
+If sticky deliveries are enabled, then the optimiser will attempt to assign all the orders being delivered to an individual location to the same vehicle.
 The intention of this is to reduce the number of different vehicles that make deliveries at a location.

 2.8.5 Scaling Factors